laurakelly1/project-forward/README.md

 # Project Forward

-An app the log all your creative tools.
+An app to log all your creative tools.
 Never forget a color code or font name again!